slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 What do you need to do to regain the trust of others?
 What is the simplest thing you can do to be more trustworthy?

+> *"Tolerance becomes a crime when applied to evil."
+-- Thomas Mann*
 > *"A government that is big enough to give you all you want is big enough to take it all away." -- Barry Goldwater*
 > *"The moment you declare a set of ideas to be immune from criticism, satire, derision, or contempt, freedom of thought becomes impossible."
 -- Salman Rushdie*